top of page

-Fourth Economy will sharpen our focus on three key areas to advance the human-centered economy in 2022
+Fourth Economy sharpened our focus on three key areas to advance the human-centered economy

 Implementable plans that help communities create a vision and portfolio of strategies designed for impact.